nodejs/node/doc/api/repl.markdown

 There are a few special REPL commands:

-  - `.break` - While inputting a multi-line expression, sometimes you get lost or just don't care about completing it. `.break` will start over.
+  - `.break` - While inputting a multi-line expression, sometimes you get lost or just don’t care about completing it. `.break` will start over.
   - `.clear` - Resets the `context` object to an empty object and clears any multi-line expression.
   - `.exit` - Close the I/O stream, which will cause the REPL to exit.